What is it about?

 Sounds great!
 How do I apply?

-We’ll be advertising the apprenticeship opportunity in June/July 2019, so keep an eye on our website, follow us on social media or sign up to our email newsletter to ensure you don’t miss out on upcoming opportunities.
+We’ll be advertising the apprenticeship opportunity at the end of July 2019, so keep an eye on our website, follow us on social media or sign up to our email newsletter to ensure you don’t miss out on upcoming opportunities.

 Who can I contact if I have any queries?

-Please don’t hesitate to contact Craig Daters, Ranger at the New Forest National Park Authority.
+Please don’t hesitate to contact Gillie Molland, Lead Ranger at the New Forest National Park Authority.

 A number of partners in this pilot are considering launching apprenticeships in the future and it is hoped that this will be used to evaluate the viability for this.